-The type and location of the rash can depend on the age of the patient:
+The type and location of the rash can depend on the age of the person:

 Intense itching is common.
 Itching may start even before the rash appears.
 Atopic dermatitis is often called the "itch that rashes" because the itching starts, and then the skin rash follows as a result of scratching.

-The health care provider will give you an exam and look at your skin.
-A physical exam will be done.
+Your health care provider will look at your skin and do a physical exam.
 You may need a skin biopsy to confirm the diagnosis or rule out other causes of dry, itchy skin.

 Allergy skin testing may be helpful for people with: